 Breakup Journal

 Everything you're not sending them needs somewhere to go.
-Guided prompts for every stage of heartbreak — private, free, and saved so you can watch yourself heal.
+Guided prompts for different moments after heartbreak — saved to your account so you can notice what changes.

 Today's entry